 Now that the chocolate almond bark is ready to eat time to cut it!

-The bark should be cut by hands into rough, unequal shapes.
+The bark should be cut by hand into rough, unequal shapes.
 It’s not something you cut into perfect rectangles, and actually, you can’t!

 Of course, you can try using a knife to make a more regular rectangle bark, but since the chocolate bark is as hard as pure chocolate tab – there’ shouldn’t have any oil or milk added to your bark.

 Then, each cut comes out into uneven, patchy chocolate pieces.

 Chocolate bark stores very well at room temperature for up to 1 month.
 I recommend storing the bark in an airtight glass jar or zip-lock bags.